JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7895 days**.

-And here is a just a random fact -  **If a statue in the park of a person on a horse has both front legs inthe air, the person died in battle; if the horse has one front leg inthe air,the person died as a result of wounds received in battle; if the horsehasall four legs on the ground, the person died of natural causes.**.
+And here is a just a random fact -  **The best selling chocolate syrup in the world is Hershey**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 10 Aug, 2025.</sub>
+<sub>Last updated by Github Actions on 11 Aug, 2025.</sub>